faithvoid/conky-status-monitor/README.md

 ![Screenshot_2021-05-02_16-37-14](https://user-images.githubusercontent.com/56975081/116826956-b368c800-ab64-11eb-9a1e-0ab20ab56358.png)

+**INSTALLATION:**
+- Extract to home folder and rename conkyrc and conky to .conkyrc and .conky (or modify the script or conky's launch options to suit your preferences, I just do this because I have a hidden folder I use for all of my conky scripts!)

 **ISSUES:**
 - Due to variances in network interface names, you'll have to use a command like iwconfig to find your network interface ID and replace all instances of wlp0s26u1u2 with your network ID.
 You can theoretically monitor multiple network interfaces with this, just duplicate the code and change the interface names accordingly.